Bill Shorten's Robodebt Class Action Results in $1.2 Billion Settlement for Victims

 As part of his announcement, Mr. Shorten described how there had been "a pattern from the commonwealth of wiping the debt at the centre of legal challenges, possibly because the government was “scared” to prove the legal basis of the scheme, and that pointed to grounds for legal challenge."

 In November of 2020, the day before the case was set to begin, the government agreed to settle the class action for $1.2 billion.
 The settlement also included commitments to repay $720 million in incorrectly collected debts, a further $400 million cleared in unlawful debt demands and 400,000 Australians were to receive $112 million in additional compensation.
-However, the government did not admit to any liability or knowledge of the scheme’s unlawfulness as part of the settlement.

 Mr. Shorten remarked on the settlement, suggesting that the government was only paying back the incorrect debts as a result of court pressure: